 Finally, while following the above suggestions will help to ensure an employer is complying with state and federal law, the employer should still develop a written policy outlining its hiring policies and procedures.
 A manual explicitly stating the hiring procedures and policies will allow an employer to better train staff to adhere to the correct procedures and avoid activities that could be discriminatory or illegal use of an applicant’s background information.

-To assure your company has the proper hiring policies and documentation in place, it may be wise to consult with an experienced business attorney like Steve Welle of O’Keeffe O’Brien Lyson Foss of Fargo, ND.
+To assure your company has the proper hiring policies and documentation in place, it may be wise to consult with an experienced business attorney like Steve Welle of O’Keeffe O’Brien Lyson Attorneys of Fargo, ND.
 Steve may be contacted by email or by phone at 701-235-8000 or toll-free 1-877-235-8002.